krijnsent/crypto_vba/readme.md

 - Build the WEXnz API connector (used to be BTCe)
 - Build the Poloniex API connector
 - Build the Kraken API connector
-- Build the Liqui API connector
+- Build the Liqui API connector - and removed it
 - Build the Coinone API connector
 - Build the Cryptopia API connector
 - Build the Binance API connector